openfl/lime.openfl.org/_docs/advanced-setup/android.md

 ### Code Signing

 During development, Android builds will automatically use a self-signed certificate.
 To distribute an Android app, you must specify [code signing](https://developer.android.com/studio/publish/app-signing) options.
 These may be added to a `<certificate/>` element in your [_project.xml_](../../project-files/xml-format/) file.
-You may need to add the `if="android"` attribute, if your app targets multiple platforms.
+You may need to add the `if="android"` attribute, if your app targets any other platforms besides Android.

 Specify the `path` and `alias` attributes for your certificate.